Jony635/MegaCarGame/README.md

 - Use ARROWS for moving your vehicle (Down Arrow for going backwards and normal brake).
 - Use P for using the Turbo.
 - Use SPACE for using the Hand Brake.
+- Use 3 key for respawn at the beggining.

 ### Controller: